juliusross1/Accessible-LaTeX-Thesis-Template/LaTeXMLonGitHub.md

-# Using LaTeXML directly with GitHub and/or Overleaf
+# (DRAFT THIS IS NOT YET WORKING) Using LaTeXML directly with GitHub and/or Overleaf

 These instructions may be advanced for some, but may also be easier than installing LaTeXML on your own computer.